cleveland-metroparks/GIS-Update/README.md

 ## Major themes and developments (no major changes from prior)
 * Zoo Facilities process
 * Cleveland Metroparks App RFP review
+   * Interviews complete
-* Reservation Map and Pathfinder updates
+* Reservation Map and Pathfinder updates completed
+* Connecting NR staff with Land Protection layers for review
+* Deer management program mailings
-* New method for monitoring usage logs on servers to improve usability and security
+* Increased cadence for security patches on servers due to increased speed with which they are available.
-* Layers complete on Real Estate Land Protection service.
-Print-to-pdf functionality underway.

 ## Tom
 ### P&D